TechSckoolByVijay/killercoda-scenarios/s01l03-file-creation/step3.md

 ---

-## 🔍 Question 3: Search for Specific Content
+## 🔍 Practice Exercise 3: Search for Specific Content

 Now let's learn to find specific text in files.
 This is like having a detective's magnifying glass: